pascualgroup/varmodel3/README.md

 Frédéric Labbé

 Var gene evolution model(s), implemented in Julia.
-Based on previous C++ implementations ([varmodel](https://github.com/pascualgroup/varmodel) and [varmodel2](https://github.com/pascualgroup/varmodel2) by Ed Baskerville and Qixin He.
+Based on previous C++ implementations ([varmodel](https://github.com/pascualgroup/varmodel) and [varmodel2](https://github.com/pascualgroup/varmodel2) by [Ed Baskerville](https://cobeylab.uchicago.edu/people/ed-baskerville/) and [Qixin He](https://www.qixinhe.net/?_ga=2.130167695.167565966.1656355847-504625709.1649177406).
+This code implements a model of malaria *var* gene evolution within an individual-based disease transmission model.
+Malaria strains are represented as unordered sets of *var* genes, which are in turn composed of abstract loci.
+A number of alleles can appear at each locus, and the allelic composition of a gene across loci governs immune dynamics in the host.
+Individual hosts are infected by strains, and infections can be transmitted between hosts.
+Each infection expresses a single *var* gene at a time, and the sequence of expressions is explicitly represented in the simulation.
+The simulation also includes immigration of new strains into the population, recombination during transmission and during an infection, and mutation.
+The simulation is modeled as a sequence of discrete events (state changes) that happen in continuous time.
 Model details are described inline in comments in the code; see *Code Organization* below to get oriented.

 ## Contents